Laws of Oceania

 Any vehicle traveling in a straight line has the right of way to maintain such course but must yield to pedestrians in the crosswalks.
 Vehicles turning must yield to oncoming traffic.
 At intersections in which the road ends the vehicle must yield before making a turn.
 At four way intersections all vehicles must stop and yield to the vehicle to the right or whichever vehicle was at the intersection first.
 Whoever fails to obey the right of way shall be liable for any harm or damage caused by their actions.

-Section 8 - Emergency Vehicles
+Section 8 - Yielding to Emergency Vehicles

 Section 9 - Jaywalking

 Whomever fails to utilize a designated cross walk when one is available or enters a motor vehicle right of way and presents an immediate safety risk and by doing so disrupts the normal safe flow of traffic shall be guilty of the offense of Jaywalking.
 Such offense shall be punishable by fine of not less than $15 and not more than $25.

 A vehicle may be towed by request of lawful owner, by order of the Ministry of Plenty or the Ministry of Love in which case the set fee shall be no greater than $750 but not less than $75.

 Towing of vehicle without the owner's consent may be authorized by the Ministry of Plenty or Ministry of Love unless otherwise allowed for under Oceanic General Laws.

 Section 12 - Unsafe & Unfit Motor Vehicles